 Types of Alerts

-- assignment concerns for students who receive low scores on assignments.
+- assignment concern - for students who receive low scores on assignments.

-- attendance concerns when students miss class or are late throughout a term.
+- attendance concern - when students miss a class or are late throughout a term.

-- general concerns for students who have extenuating circumstances such as homelessness, counseling needs, mental health issue, in need of food, etc.
+- general concern - for students who have extenuating circumstances such as homelessness, counseling needs, mental health issues, in need of food, etc.

-- never attended when students do not attend the first class in a course.
+- never attended - when students either do not attend the first class in a face-to-face course or participate the first day in an online course.

 Early Alert Access